 1. Smarter Targeting Using Machine Learning

-There’s no doubt about it: machine learning is revolutionising marketing and advertising.
-So much so, in fact, that 97% of marketers believe that the future of their industry will involve savvy humans working with machine learning tools.
+There’s no doubt about it: machine learning is revolutionizing marketing and advertising.
+So much so, in fact, that marketers believe that the future of their industry will involve savvy humans working with machine learning tools.

 But what does that mean in practice?
 Well, it means using predictive analytics and well-placed automation to make predictions that are driven by data.
 It means cross-referencing historical patterns with current data to make increasingly accurate forecasts about the future.
 And in turn, that means getting more and more precise about who you should be targeting with each campaign, and how you should connect with them.